cleary/ansible-tidalcycles/README.md

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-vim

-## feedforward
-Install the **experimental** [feedforward editor](https://github.com/yaxu/feedforward) by [@yaxu](https://github.com/yaxu).

-**Note: Currently failing on Ubuntu 22.04/jammy and debian 11/bullseye**

-VU meter config is automatically included in the startup.scd, and a binary symlink is dropped at `/usr/local/bin/feedforward`

-Make sure to check out his [README](https://github.com/yaxu/feedforward/blob/master/README.md), there are lots of gotchas!

-This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-feedforward

 ## ugens-mutable-instruments
 Install the open source [Mutable Instruments](https://mutable-instruments.net/) [Ugens for SuperCollider](https://github.com/v7b1/mi-UGens), configures autoloading required parameter mappings in all editors.